Last Updated: 10th July, 2021

 SafeAround give New Zealand a safety index of 91%.
 This is reflective of the warnings and dangers in every category they rank for (natural disasters to terrorism risk) being considered low.

-Move to New Zealand from the UK, and you’ll notice just how much safer this beautiful country is.
+When moving to New Zealand from UK you’ll notice just how much safer this beautiful country is.

 45. Closer Than You Think